 TAP Information for Faculty

-The Textbook Affordability Program (TAP) is a new Swarthmore College program which will supply each registered Swarthmore student with $700 annual credit in the Swarthmore Campus & Community Store to support the student’s purchase of required course materials.
-The Textbook Affordability Program will be announced to students soon.
+The Textbook Affordability Program (TAP) is a Swarthmore College program which supplies each registered Swarthmore student with $700 annual credit in the Swarthmore Campus & Community Store to support the student’s purchase of required course materials.

 Faculty members and Dean’s staff noted an expanding “course materials gap” for all students, particularly for our lower-income students.
 Because Swarthmore College’s financial aid does not directly cover textbook purchases, many students struggled to pay for textbooks out of pocket or took out loans to acquire required course materials.
 As an alternative to paying for textbooks, students often borrowed them from the library’s reserve copies, shared books with classmates, or downloaded pirated copies.
 Some students simply did without textbooks entirely.